developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to specify what happens when a device turns off as a result of a timeout.

-- If the device stays off for at least the time specified in this Managed Configuration, then when the device is turned back on, a unlock is required, if one was specified using the Managed Configuration **Security Configuration - Screen Lock Type**.
+- If the device stays off for at least the time specified in this Managed Configuration, when the device is turned back on, a unlock is required, if one was specified using the Managed Configuration **Security Configuration - Screen Lock Type**.

-- If the device stays off for less than the time specified in this Managed Configuration, then when the device is turned back on, no unlock is required, even if one was specified using the Managed Configuration **Security Configuration - Screen Lock Type**.
+- If the device stays off for less than the time specified in this Managed Configuration, when the device is turned back on, no unlock is required, even if one was specified using the Managed Configuration **Security Configuration - Screen Lock Type**.

 ## Settings UI Configuration